warriordby/jrdb_spherical_completion/README.md

 ## Known upstream limitation

 The pinned Seen-to-Scene repository describes RAFT, ProPainter flow completion, and a self-trained UNet/latent-refinement model, but does not publish its `checkpoint-100000`.
 This project therefore prepares its public RAFT and flow-completion components and ports reference conditioning, overlap locking, and latent-noise propagation into the VACE wrapper.
 The resource manifest records the missing checkpoint explicitly rather than fabricating an official asset.

-The current disk capacity does not meet the 150 GiB free-space requirement for full production.
-Even after model weights and environments are prepared, storage must be expanded before generating all 27,661 frames.